VainF/Torch-Pruning/README.md

 * A pruning benchmark on CIFAR100 and ImageNet.
 * Some examples in detection and segmentation.
 * A paper about this repo: title (now we are here! :turtle:), abstract, introduction, methodology, experiments and conclusion.

-## How it works

-Torch-Pruning will forward your model with a fake inputs and trace the computational graph just like ``torch.jit``.
-A dependency graph will be established to record the dependency between layers.
-When you prune a single layer, torch-pruning will collect all affected layers by propogating your pruning operations through the graph, and then return a `PruningPlan` for final pruning.
-All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.

 ## Installation